AliForghani/Lidar-with-pdal/README.md

 ![image](https://github.com/AliForghani/Lidar-with-pdal/assets/22843733/d68c4cd1-080f-442b-8a06-e973828b87e0)

 ### Step 2: Develop Red raster
-Currently, our lidar dataset does not have Red band data to be used for calculation of NDVI.
-Here we aim to get Red data from the imagery dataset.
-To do that we need to add RGB values from the image to the lidar point records.
+Currently, our lidar las file does not have Red band data needed for the calculation of NDVI.
+Here we aim to get Red data from the imagery dataset by adding RGB values from the image tiff file to the lidar point records.
-Below is a PDALpipeline that reads las file, filter data (for desired return number and classification), add RGB, and save into a new las file.
+Below is a PDAL pipeline that reads las file, filter data (for desired return number and classification), add RGB, and save into a new las file.

 ```python
 import json